aws-samples/aws-ibm-mq-adapter/README.md

 You can then log in to the console over `https://127.0.0.1:8162/` or `https://127.0.0.1:9443/` (if connecting to mock).
 For more information abut port forwarding: https://aws.amazon.com/de/blogs/mt/amazon-ec2-instance-port-forwarding-with-aws-systems-manager/.

-You can login to the MQ Manager console `https://localhost:9443/admin` with default IBM password (`admin/passw0rd`).
+You can login to the MQ Manager console `https://localhost:9443/admin` with password stored under `mqAdapterIbmMockAdminPassword`.

 Login to Amazon MQ console (`https://localhost:8162`) with `camel` user name and the password stored in AWS Secrets Manager under `amazonMQPassword`.